 That’s how easy it is to copy or clone an access card or key fob.

 How to copy HID cards and get them on your phone

-In the following segment, we’ll focus on your typical HID card which works off of 13.56 MHz and is a bit more advanced to copy:
+In the following segment, we’ll focus on your typical HID card, which works off of 13.56 MHz and is a bit more advanced to copy:

 Why are these cards more difficult to copy?

-Cloning Mifare NFC cards with a mobile phone
+Cloning Mifare NFC cards with a mobile phone:

-Thanks for reading till here, this is the easiest way to copy HID cards:
+Here's the easiest way to copy HID cards:

-How the App is used to copy the card
+How the app is used to copy the card:

-Clone NFC via app
+Clone NFC via an app:

-The Kisi Reader Pro uses the Mifare Desfire EV1 2k NFC cards, these are some of the most secure NFC cards out today.
+The Kisi Reader Pro uses the Mifare Desfire EV1 2K NFC cards, these are some of the most secure NFC cards out today.
 They provide an added level of security to the already existing Mifare Desfire NFC cards, making them incredibly secure.